-SMS marketing is more cost-effective overall and has excellent engagement and even higher conversion rates.
+SMS marketing is more cost-effective overall, with excellent engagement and higher conversion rates.
 The best part is that it develops better consumer ties and is more personalized than many other marketing methods.

 We will discuss in this blog post how to start an SMS marketing campaign from scratch and the basics of SMS marketing for two-way text messaging.